 Set a reasonable weekly or monthly discount to attract guests who are seeking long-term rentals.
 Guests who search for long term accommodation also look for more affordable listings with monthly discounts appearing next to their total price.
 Some guests may even take a further step and contact you to bargain their ideal price and ask for more reduction.

 3. Add Long-Term Stays Cancellation Policy to Your Listing

 Airbnb has a specific cancellation policy that is automatically activated for bookings of twenty-eight nights and more.
 Under this policy, long-term reservations are refundable 48 hours after the booking confirmation in case it is cancelled at least twenty-eight days before check-in.
 More than 48 hours after the booking confirmation, the booking will still be refundable except for the first month of the stay.
 Adding this strict cancellation policy to a listing can firmly protect hosts from the loss of bookings that might happen as a result of blocking the dates by a long-term guest.

 4. Screen Your Guests Carefully

-Evaluate your potential guests and try to sift out the troublemakers who might damage your rental and its reputation.
+Airbnb background checks will not be helpful with long-term guests.
+So you need to evaluate your potential guests and try to sift out the troublemakers who might damage your rental and its reputation.
 As your guests are going to stay in your property for a longer period of time, it’s at your own expense to find out the likelihood they will meet your rental’s terms and conditions and decide to accept, reject or agree to deal with them under particular conditions.
-(Read our blog post ‘All You Need to Know About Tenant Screening’ to learn more about guest screening.)
+(Read our blog post ‘All You Need to Know About Tenant Screening’ to learn more about guest screening methods.)